 6. Inspiration from top chefs

 With high respect to traditional Málagueñan food and local ingredients, Málaga has gained reputation for it’s growing high class cuisine.
-It would be a mistake to not mention names linked to the prestigious Michelin stars, such as chefs Dani García, Diego del Río, José Marcos Granda, Carlos García, who have been, impressed and inspired much of Málaga’s developing haute cuisine.
+It would be a mistake to not mention names linked to the prestigious Michelin stars, such as chefs Dani García, Diego del Río, José Marcos Granda, Carlos García, impressed and inspired much of Málaga’s developing haute cuisine.

 7. Land of the wines